 On the opposite end of the seasonal spectrum, swimming pools often make for a refreshing way to enjoy a hot summer day.
 However, swimming pools and other artificial conditions are also extremely enticing for children.
 A child’s mind does not process the risk that swimming alone or even with a friend in the absence of parental supervision can present.

 Due to the nearly magnetic attraction, a swimming pool can have on a child coupled with a child’s inability to appreciate the risk, Pennsylvania law treats “attractive nuisances” like swimming pools in a special manner.
-Homeowners who fail to take action to secure the pool from unauthorized entry with a fence or other measures are typically held strictly liable for any premises liability accidents that flow from this oversight.
+Homeowners who fail to take action to secure the pool from the unauthorized entry with a fence or other measures are typically held strictly liable for any premises liability accidents that flow from this oversight.
 In the case of swimming pools, drownings and other catastrophic or fatal injuries are not uncommon.

 It is extremely common for the property owner, insurance company, or a lawyer speaking on these party’s behalf to attempt to settle a premises liability accident.
 This is done so that all parties can avoid the time, expense, and uncertainty of personal injury litigation.
 However, while these parties may frequently negotiate accident injury settlements, injury victims rarely have the experience to know how much it will cost to recover from their injury.
 Therefore, it is not uncommon for initial offers to the injury victim to be insufficient to cover injuries, lost wages, and additional rehabilitation costs.